 This substrate will ensure a healthy environment for aquatic species, ensuring the active growth of the plants.
 It can boost the red plant shades to simulate red color.

-One thing while using this aquarium soil you should keep in mind, it can reduce the pH of the aquarium water.
+While using this aquarium soil, you should keep in mind; it can reduce the pH of the aquarium water.
 As per manufacturer recommendation, change 25-50 percent of the water minimum twice a week for the first month.

 The primary maintenance of the aquarium substrate is to clean it regularly.
-Eventually, this one is the leading maintenance task of your aquarium cleaning.
-Cleaning of the aquarium substrate is a little tricky, but not that tough, just follow a step by step right procedure.
+Eventually, this substrate cleaning is the most crucial part of your aquarium cleaning.
+Cleaning the aquarium substrate is a little tricky but not that tough.
+All you need is to follow a step by step right procedure.

 Don’t forget to switch off and unplug all electric devices before handling water, and it is for your safety reason.
-Also, you might need to remove electrical appliances like heater, filter, etc. from your aquarium to ease your cleaning job.
+You might also need to remove electrical appliances like a heater, filter, etc., from your aquarium to ease your cleaning job.

 Siphon out the water from your fish tank.
-If you have a small or nano tank, you can remove water manually or use a vacuum absorber for a large tank.
+If you have a small or nano tank, you can remove water manually or use a vacuum absorber (siphon) for a large tank.
 This step is required to get rid of debris settled on the substrate layer.
-Never remove all the water, always keep 10-20% in the tank.
-If you remove all, you will lose existing beneficial bacteria.
+Never remove all the water; at least keep 50% in the tank.
+If you remove all, you will lose existing beneficial bacteria, hampering the nitrogen cycle.

 Use a gravel vacuum to clean the substrate.
 Stir up the gravel and suck up the debris for better cleaning.
-If you use sand rather than gravel, you will definitely want to know how to clean aquarium sand.
-The cleaning process is almost the same for a sand substrate!
+If you use sand rather than stone, you will want to know how to clean aquarium sand.
+The cleaning process is more or less the same for all substrates!

-Now add water to the tank, one thing to keep in your mind while replacing the water is maintaining the water’s pH.
-The water test kit will help you to analyze the same, and based on that, you can go for freshwater or saltwater.
+Now add water to the tank.
+Vital parameters to keep in mind when replacing the water maintain the water’s pH & temperature (additionally, salinity for saltwater tanks).
+The water test kit will help you analyze parameters.
+Then, based on the test result, take the necessary actions to keep things steady.

-We hope this article will be helpful to you.
-It is not easy to find a perfect substrate for your aquarium, especially when you are looking for the best substrate for planted tanks.
-All the products we included our list got good customer feedback.
-We hope your searching process will be more comfortable with this list.
+I hope this article will be helpful to you.
+It is not easy to find a perfect substrate for your aquarium, especially when looking for the best substrate for planted tanks.
+All the products I included in my list got good customer feedback.
+And some of those products I use personally.
+Hopefully, your searching process will be more comfortable with this list.

-Choose a substrate that you think will help flourish the kind of plants you prefer to keep, and at the same time, suits your aesthetic preference.
-You can let us know if you have any queries or suggestions for us.
+Choose a substrate that you think will help flourish the kind of plants you prefer to keep, which suits your aesthetic preference.
+You can let me know if you have any queries or suggestions for me.